Japan National Defense Academy Midshipman visits USS Green Bay

 Lt. j.g.
-Monica Sullivan, the electrical officer aboard the amphibious transport dock ship USS Green Bay (LPD 20), gives students from the Japan National Defense Academy an explanation of a bullseye, which identifies the location of a ship’s compartment, during the tour of the wardroom.
+Monica Sullivan, the electrical officer aboard the amphibious transport dock ship USS Green Bay (LPD 20), gives students from the Japan National Defense Academy a tour of the ship’s fo'c’sle.
 Green Bay, part of the America Expeditionary Strike Group, operates in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serve as a ready response force to maintain security and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Gregory A. Pickett II/RELEASED)

 |Date Taken: